How do you Keep Mice Out of Your House

-- Look for voids under concrete slabs such as sidewalks and steps.
+- Look for voids / tunneling under concrete slabs such as steps, patios and sidewalks.

 - Eliminate unnecessary debris.
 Mice like to tunnel under pieces of wood or other materials.

-To Find Food: When it gets cold the food supply for mice decreases they will try to get inside a nice warm house to find food.
+To Find Food: When it gets cold, the food supply outside decreases and mice will try to get inside your nice warm house to begin searching for food.

-To search for nesting locations: Hey, it’s a tough world out there – might as well come inside!
+To search for safe, comfortable nesting locations: Hey, it’s a tough world out there – might as well come inside!

 By addressing these issues, you will greatly increase your chances of denying entry to mice!

 Green Giant Home & Commercial’s Lawn Care services control weeds, build the thickness and density of your lawn and protect it from being damaged by insects and disease, providing you with a great-looking, healthy lawn.
 We offer fertilization, weed control, liming, insect control, and aeration and overseeding.
 Visit our Lawn Care page for more information.